flotiq/flotiq-docs/docs/Universe/metaapi.md

 title: Flotiq and Meta-API integration | Flotiq docs
 description: Use Flotiq and Meta-API to integrate your data with any API

+!!! caution
+    Please note that the information and documentation provided on this page regarding the integration with Meta API is no longer valid.
+    Meta API has shut down their company, and as a result, the integration mentioned in this article is no longer supported or available.

+    We apologize for any inconvenience this may cause.
+We highly recommend seeking alternative solutions or contacting us at [hello@flotiq.com](mailto:hello@flotiq.com) for information on integrations with Flotiq.

 # What is Meta-API